 Inkjet 3D and binder jetting printing

-In binder jetting a number of inkjet-like nozzles deposit layers of a metal, mineral or plastic powder and layers of a liquid binding resin, alternatively.
+In binder jetting several inkjet-like nozzles deposit layers of metal, mineral or plastic powder and layers of liquid binding resin, alternatively.
 After the powder in excess is removed, the resulting piece has the desired shape but is mechanically weak, typically, and should be further strengthened, for example by infiltration of a strengthening agent, by baking it in a furnace, or both.

 Pros: fast and extremely precise (<0.1 mm); production-grade materials, good mechanical properties.
 Cons: machines and materials are still expensive.
 Applications: low-volume manufacturing of metal, plastic, and ceramic objects.